Code-Institute-Submissions/JessPorto-guess-the-number_AugResub/README.md

 ### Solved Bugs

-- A problem found on the JS file when it was pushed to the Gitpages after the path was solved all worked well.
+- A problem was found on the JS file when it was pushed to the Gitpages after the path was solved all worked well.

 ### Validator Testing